'Life-Threatening Arctic Blast' Surges Into Midwest, Barreling Toward Eastern U.S.

 "Stay inside," Brunette said, warning of the heightened risks of frostbite and hypothermia.
 "Don't challenge nature."

-Farther east, in Buffalo, N.Y., the city's public school district cancelled classes for Wednesday and Thursday and told school staff to stay home, citing the forecast of "heavy lake effect snow, winds, and extreme cold."
+Farther east, in Buffalo, N.Y., the city's public school district canceled classes for Wednesday and Thursday and told school staff to stay home, citing the forecast of "heavy lake effect snow, winds, and extreme cold."
 Other nearby districts were making similar plans, as member station WBFO reports.

 A winter weather advisory went into effect at 4 a.m.
 Tuesday in Baltimore, where health officials declared a "Code Blue" emergency through Friday morning.
 "The designation prompts agencies to offer free meals for senior citizens, encourage homeless people to seek shelter and help residents apply for utility bill assistance," The Baltimore Sun reports.

-As of Tuesday, more than 1,800 flights had been cancelled and more than 8,000 had been delayed.
+As of Tuesday, more than 1,800 flights had been canceled and more than 8,000 had been delayed.

 Federal government workers in the Washington, D.C., area were allowed to leave two hours early, according to the Office of Personnel Management.

 In the Southeast, predictions of perilous weather prompted Delta Air Lines to cancel 170 flights out of Atlanta on Tuesday.
-Member station WABE's Susanna Capelouto says it was a preemptive move and that travelers will be allowed to change their flights without a penalty.
+Member station WABE's Susanna Capelouto says it was a pre-emptive move and that travelers will be allowed to change their flights without a penalty.

 "It's Super Bowl week in Atlanta, so a forecast of possible snow late this morning caused schools and governments to close for the day," Capelouto reports for NPR.
-"Icy weather is taken seriously here, as just five years ago, thousands of motorist were stranded on highways after a midday snow fall."
+"Icy weather is taken seriously here, as just five years ago, thousands of motorist were stranded on highways after a midday snowfall."

 Around 1 p.m.
 ET, the National Weather Service office in Atlanta canceled its winter weather advisory for counties in northern Georgia but warned that patches of black ice could still pose a threat.

 Alabama Gov. Kay Ivey declared a state of emergency for all of her state's counties Monday, well in advance of the brunt of the storm.
-As member station WBHM reports, many school systems and city and county offices have since been closed due to expected snow.
+As member station WBHM reports, many school systems and city and county offices have since been closed because of expected snow.

-"Due to the extreme cold and heavy snow predictions all crime and doing really dumb things has been cancelled until further notice," the Priceville Police Department in Alabama joked in a post on Facebook.
+"Due to the extreme cold and heavy snow predictions, all crime and doing really dumb things has been cancelled until further notice," the Priceville Police Department in Alabama joked in a post on Facebook.